 The taxable period of a company is the same as its financial year (income year).
 Income earned during the financial year is assessed to tax in the assessment year, which is the year following the financial year.

 Prior to the financial year 2018/19, the fiscal year was from 1 April to 31 March.
-The financial period of 31 March year-end has been changed to 30 September, starting from the financial year 2018/19 (i.e. from 1 October 2018), which the change was applicable only to state-owned enterprises and financial institutions.
+The financial period of 31 March year-end was changed to 30 September from the financial year 2018/19 (i.e. from 1 October 2018) for state-owned enterprises and financial institutions and from the financial year 2019/20 (i.e. from 1 October 2019) for all other taxpayers.

 In general, annual income tax returns must be filed within three months from the end of the financial year.